woodbridge/seats/README.md

 The index page uses this to display a list of advertisements and the seats they are advertising for on the home page.

-We think it's interesting because it demonstrates gathering the exact data we need from multiple tables in an elegant way.
+We think it's interesting because it demonstrates gathering the exact data we need from multiple tables using a concise, more complicate query.